gianlucafarinaccio/cardano-robotics/README.md

 # CardanoRobotics

-[ITA]

-All'interno di questa repo è contenuta una breve raccolta di materiale inerente al progetto CardanoRobotics.

-Fatto con amore e passione, direttamente dall'IIS PIAZZA DELLA RESISTENZA, Monterotondo (RM) <3

-Tutto il materiale è stato ideato e realizzato dai membri del team, durante l'a.s.
-2018-2019.
+This repository is a brief presentation of CardanoRobotics, RobocupJunior Soccer Open team \
+ from **IIS Piazza della Resistenza institute**, Rome.

+CardanoRobotics representing Italy at **RobocupJunior2019 (Sydney)** in July 2019 \
+after the winning at RomeCup2019 in April. \

+#### Team members
-Gianluca Farinaccio (Leader)  - Software
+- Gianluca Farinaccio -- Leader , Software
-Daniele Galli                 - Elettronica
+- Daniele Galli -- Electronics
-Matteo Persichetti            - Meccanica
+- Matteo Persichetti -- Mechanics
-Francesco Tocci               - Software
+- Francesco Tocci -- Software
-Simone Vasta                  - Elettronica
+- Simone Vasta -- Electronics

+> All materials contained in this repo was designed and made by 18 years old student's minds.\
+> Made with love, from Rome to Sydney. <3